 The elevated West Side Highway, once supported on piers and looming over Twelfth Avenue, has been removed from this section of the project, and an at-grade roadway exists in its place.
-Project site photographs show the current area conditions along the shoreline between West 40th and 46th Streets (Photographs A-F).
+Project site photographs show the current area conditions along the shoreline between West 46th and West 59th Streets (Photographs A-G).
 The area is generally non-residential, characterized by shipping related facilities, warehouses, and cruise lines.
-The few extant piers have remained active.
+The extant piers have remained active.